 In the absence of any instruction from the relevant awarding organisation, the school or college should assume that any exam or timetabled assessment should take place if it is possible for it to do so.
-This may mean having to locate alternative premises.
+This may mean having to relocating to alternative premises.
+You should discuss alternative arrangements with your awarding organisation if:

-If the exam or assessment cannot take place, or if a student misses an exam or loses their assessment due to an emergency or other event outside the control of the school or college, you should discuss alternative arrangements with your awarding organisation.
+- the exam or assessment cannot take place - a student misses an exam or loses their assessment due to an emergency, or other event, outside of the student's control